 - <distribution>, string, required field, name of the distribution that is associated to this variable.
-Its name needs to be contained in the <Distributions> block explained in Section 11.
+Its name needs to be contained in the <Distributions> block explained in Section 9.
 In addition, if NDDistribution is used, the attribute dim is required.
 Note: Alternatively, this node must be omitted if the <function> node is supplied. - <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
-Its name needs to be contained in the <functions> block explained in Section 18.
+Its name needs to be contained in the <functions> block explained in Section 16.
 This function must implement a method named "evaluate".
 Note: Alternatively, this node must be ommitted if the <distribution> node is supplied. - <constant>, XML node, optional parameter the user is able to input variables that need to be kept constant.
-For doing this, as many <constant> nodes as needed can be input, where the body of the node contains the constant value that is going to be injected as an additional variable
+For doing this, as many <constant> nodes as needed can be input.
+There are options for setting a constant.
+To simply set the constant's value, the body of the node contains the constant value, and the <constant> node has the following attributes: - name, required string attribute, user-defined name of this constant. - shape, comma-separated integers, optional field, determines the shape of samples of the constant value.
+For example, shape="2,3" will shape the values into a 2 by 3 matrix, while shape="10" will shape into a vector of 10 values.
+Unlike the <variable>, the constant requires each value be entered; the number of required values is equal to the product of the shape.
+Note: A model interface must be prepared to handle non-scalar inputs to use this option.